45 Minute Paydays – Review

 There really should be dramatic music whenever the curtain’s pulled back to reveal MOBE.

-This home-grown site is a variation on getting on away from MOBE’s own templates, which new users are told are part of the “done for you system,” but not told that that the only “done” in them, is that they’re done to death – by other newbies just like you who use them.
+This home-grown site is a variation on getting away from MOBE’s own templates, which new users are told are part of the “done for you system,” but not told that that the only “done” in these templates, is that they’re done to death – by other newbies just like you who use them.
 As such they’ve very little chance of getting anybody interested in on staying on them or reading the copy.

 At least these days, after several years of saturating the Web with the same page but on a different domain names.

 Meaning these pages will never be indexed or come up in internet searches as they’re the very definition of “duplicate content.”

 So the person behind 45 Minute Paydays is trying to circumvent that (which is a good idea) by producing their own capture page to funnel you towards signing up to MOBE (which is bad idea).